The Prince and the Pauper: Television

-A 1962 three-part Walt Disney's Wonderful World of Color television adaptation featured Guy Williams as Miles Hendon.
-Both Prince Edward and Tom Canty were played by Sean Scully, using the split-screen technique which the Disney studios had used in The Parent Trap (1961) with Hayley Mills.
+A 1962 three-part Walt Disney's Wonderful World of Color television adaptation features Guy Williams as Miles Hendon.
+Both Prince Edward and Tom Canty are played by Sean Scully, using the split-screen technique that Disney had used in The Parent Trap (1961) with Hayley Mills.

-The 21st episode of The Monkees, aired on February 6, 1967, was entitled "The Prince and the Paupers".
+The 21st episode of The Monkees, aired on February 6, 1967, is titled "The Prince and the Paupers".